Mihir Sheth

 Personal Statement

 In healthcare today, many “innovations” are developed without any input from clinicians or patients, and these tend to make the medical team’s work harder, not easier.
 I am not afraid to immerse myself within hospitals in India, Senegal, Kenya and UK to understand first-hand the challenges faced by doctors.
 This allowed me to co-develop solutions that suit the clinical context, resulted in higher clinician engagement, and led to quicker implementation.
-As Oxford University Hospital’s first Innovation and Improvement Fellow I have developed multiple novel solutions, including using a sponge to reduce cannulation attempts in the neonatal ICU, an app to reduce the duration of catheterisation in elderly patients, and a new process to save over 1000+ nursing hours per year looking for drug cupboard keys.
+As Oxford University Hospital’s first Innovation and Improvement Fellow I am developing multiple novel solutions, including using a sponge to reduce cannulation attempts in the neonatal ICU, a simplified method to reduce the duration of catheterisation in elderly patients, and a new process to save over 1000+ nursing hours per year looking for drug cupboard keys.
 My passion to truly understand the problem and my diverse experience allows me to create solutions that are simple and can be easily replicated everywhere in the world.

 Finally, healthcare innovation cannot progress without developing novel and cutting-edge technology.
 I work with Prof. Eleanor Stride and Prof. Ashok Handa at Oxford University to improve oxygen delivery to patients with chronic respiratory diseases using oxygen nanobubbles.
 Approximately 1 in 5 adults in the UK have longstanding respiratory illnesses, most of whom tend to be from underserved communities.
 My research is focused on developing a drink loaded with oxygen nanobubbles and I am currently managing 2 clinical studies to test its efficacy in patients, and to better understand the mechanism of action.